react-declarative/react-declarative/docs/Readme.md

 );
 ```

-The main properties include:
+The main props include:

 `type` - specifies the field type, for example, `type: FieldType.Group`.
 There are a total of 22 field types.

 `columns` - used for layout, with a string value from 1 to 12, where 12 represents the full width (following grid logic).

 `desktopColumns`, `tabletColumns`, and `phoneColumns` - used to configure the layout on desktop, tablet, and smartphone, respectively.

 Each field type has its own properties such as `name`, `title`, `fieldBottomMargin`, `outlined`, `defaultValue`, etc.